Skip to main content

 • Change which tenant it is associated with

-• Note that a subscription can’t have multiple tenants associated with it
+• Subscription can’t have multiple tenants associated with it

 Azure AD Services